-V. ORDERING PARTS
+SECTION VI.
+ORDERING PARTS

-- PACO Pumps has over 175 years of experience in the design, manufacture, and application of centrifugal pumps and pumping systems.
-PACO's commitment to state-of-the-art pump design and quality manufacturing assures maximum user benefits with optimum equipment life at lower cost. - PACO's commitment to their customers continues through an extensive service organization.
+PACO's commitment to state-of-the-art pump design and quality manufacturing assures maximum user benefits with optimum equipment life at lower cost.

+PACO's commitment to their customers continues through an extensive service organization.
 Highly trained technicians can assist customers with initial startup, troubleshooting, repair, and system analysis.

 PACO maintains an extensive stock of replacement parts and parts kits for our most popular model pumps.
 Shipment of these parts is normally made within three days after receipt of an order.
 On larger pumps, where it is impractical for our factory to inventory low usage parts, replacement parts are normally manufactured and shipped within 15 working days of receipt of an order.
 In order to reduce pump repair time and shorten inconvenient pump service interruptions, it is suggested that the pump user stock spare parts.
-For suggested spare parts see Replacement Parts Guide A1b.2, attached, and contact your local PACO Sales Representative (see back cover for the number of your nearest PACO Sales office).
+For suggested spare parts see Replacement Parts Guide A3b.2, attached, and contact your local PACO Sales Representative (see back cover for the number of your nearest PACO sales office).
 Since spare parts requirements and quantities vary for specific pump constructions, allow your PACO Representative to help in defining your spare part requirements.
 To ensure that the proper replacement parts are ordered for your particular pump model, when you call: